top of page

 The proposed site is surrounded by multiple farms, many of them organic.

 The site is 500 feet uphill from College Lake and its Integrated Water Resources Management Project that supplies irrigation to Pajaro Valley farms.
-The site is also surrounded by the Interlaken riparian and wetlands ecosystem, which also serves as a key watershed area for the Pajaro River.
+The site is also surrounded by the Interlaken riparian and wetlands ecosystem, which also serves as a key watershed area for the Pajaro River, and is in the migratory corridor of the Pacific Flyway.

 The facility's flammable and explosive lithium-ion (LFP) batteries are proposed for a parcel that intersects with an active fault line, the Vergeles-Zayante fault